History of whaling: Twentieth century

 By 1900, bowhead, gray, and right whales were nearly extinct, and whaling had declined.
-It revived with the invention of harpoons shot from cannons, explosive tips and factory ships, which allowed distant whaling.
-Whaling expanded in the northern hemisphere, then in the southern hemisphere.
-As each species was reduced to the point where it was hard to find, whalers moved on to the next species, catching blue whales, fin whales, sperm whales, sei whales and minke whales in sequence.
+It revived with the invention of harpoons shot from cannons with explosive tips, which allowed the capture of faster-swimming rorquals.
+Whaling expanded in the northern hemisphere, then in the southern as the Antarctic ocean was investigated; the first Antarctic shore stations were established on the island of South Georgia in 1904, taking 195 whales that year.
+Land stations were the centre of the Antarctic whaling industry until the late 1920s, when pelagic whaling increased.
+(The stations remained in use until around 1960, when Norwegian–British Antarctic whaling came to an end.)
+The invention of the stern slipway allowed whaling vessels to become factory ships, hauling their catch on board for processing and operating in open water; by the 1930/31 season there were 41 factory ships, which took over 37,000 whales.
+As each species was reduced to the point where it became hard to find, whalers moved on to the next, catching blue whales, fin whales, sperm whales, sei whales and minke whales in sequence.

-The League of Nations held a conference on whaling in 1927, and in 1931, 27 countries signed a convention for the regulation of whaling.
-The convention was not enforceable, and a record ~43,000 whales were caught in 1931.
-In 1932, whaling companies formed a cartel, which cut harvests for two years, but then failed.
-A 1937 convention agreed to shorter seasons and to sparing bowhead, gray and right whales, and whales under a minimum size.
+The League of Nations held a conference on whaling in 1927, and in 1931 twenty seven countries signed a convention on its regulation.
+The convention was not enforceable, and overproduction caused a catastrophic plunge in the price of whale oil.
+In 1932, whaling companies formed a cartel and adopted quotas in Blue Whale Units, which reduced harvests for two years but then failed.
+A 1937 convention agreed to shorter seasons and to sparing bowhead, gray and right whales, as well as whales under a minimum size.
 Ships killed faster to harvest as many as possible in the shorter season.

+World War II paused the whale harvest, but the post-war shortage of animal fats made whaling look especially profitable.
+To avoid a repeat of the pre-war overexplotation, meetings in London in 1945 and Washington in 1946 led to 15 whaling nations signing an International Convention for the Regulation of Whaling, "to provide for the proper conservation of whale stocks and thus make possible the orderly development of the whaling industry".
+This was to be implemented by the newly-formed International Whaling Commission, whose membership was also open to non-whaling nations.
+The tension between the conservation of whales and the development of the whaling industry was a recurring theme in the IWC's history.